10 Sep Home Health & Hospice Care Utilization on the Rise Nationwide

 Uptick Shows Signs of A Shift

-During the years of 2016 & 2017, the overall usage nationwide of home health care and hospice services both experienced a significant uptick, with several millions of additional Medicare beneficiaries receiving care.
-Examining the most recent data pulled from Medicare Part A and Medicare Part B claims, there were nearly 58 million Medicare beneficiaries living in the United States by December 2017.
-This number was representative of a roughly 2 percentage points increase in the population compared to the year 2016.
+During the last five years, the overall usage nationwide of home health care and hospice services both experienced a significant uptick, with several millions of additional Medicare beneficiaries receiving care.
+Examining the most recent data pulled from Medicare Part A and Medicare Part B claims, there were nearly 58 million Medicare beneficiaries living in the United States in December 2017.
+This number was representative of a roughly 2 percentage points increase in the population compared to previous years.
 It is now estimated that within the next 30 years, the overall number of enrolled beneficiaries approach 93 million.
-These numbers offer economic opportunity for home health agencies, hospice care facilities, EVV and home health software providers, aides and other players within the market.
+These numbers offer economic opportunity for home health agencies, hospice care facilities, EVV and home health software providers, aides, and other players within the market.

 Digging deeper into the numbers, five states make up nearly 40% of all beneficiaries, those being California, Florida, Texas, New York and Pennsylvania.
-Other states are adding Medicare recipients being enrolled at a higher rate than neighboring states, such as Alaska, Idaho, Nevada, Colorado and Arizona, each seeing the larger growth rates in 2017 over 2016.
+Other states are adding Medicare recipients being enrolled at a higher rate than neighboring states, such as Alaska, Idaho, Nevada, Colorado and Arizona, each seeing the larger growth rates in the past years.

 Hospice admissions on the other hand, compared to home health care admissions, experienced significant growth in 2017, with the overall number of Medicare enrollees touting an almo0st 7% jump over the same period in 2016.
 Nearly half of the total number of individual enrollees was over 84 years old, while less than 14% of admissions involved patients younger than 70 years of age.
 From that data, it can be inferred that as the Medicare population continues to increase in age, hospice admissions will increase in tandem.